Hunternif/JGitVersion/README.md

 Using JGitVersion
 =================

-Build the jar from sources and include it along with `JGit` and `gitective` in your project.
+Build the jar from sources and include it along with `JGit` and `gitective` in your project (the jars with licenses can be found in this repo's `lib` folder).
 Example of your Ant target:

 ```xml
 <taskdef name="jgitversion" classname="hunternif.jgitversion.JGitVersionTask">